acculief/My-zshrc/README.md

 # My-zshrc
-My zshrc settings that very useful😎❤️
+My zshrc settings are that very useful😎❤️
 It have also great alias🌟

 # Main feature